raypereda/good-urls/README.md

 # good-urls

-Given a URL's text, can a neural network predict if it is going to be good URL?
+Given a URL's text, can a neural network predict if it is going to be a good URL?

 We're going to find out.
 What is good or bad does not need to be specified.
 All that is needs is examples, 100s, 1000s.
-Good URL is means is between you and the trained neural network.
+What Good URL means is between you and the trained neural network.